yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Add a state field to the TicketOrderActor by uncommenting the TODO: Exercise 6 -- Task 1 sections in the solution.
+1. Add a state field to the TicketOrderActor by uncommenting the TODO: Exercise 6 -- Task 1 sections in the solution

 #### Exit criteria:

--  After making this change, compile the solution and verify that there are no errors.
+-  After making this change, compile the solution and verify that there are no errors

 ### Task 3: Perform a smooth upgrade